 OBSERVED INCIDENT PROBABLE CAUSES CORRECTIVE ACTION Clogged/damaged Gas Injector on Igniter-Injector (Figure 8-1).
-Disconnect the Ignition Assembly solenoid from the Gas injector Tube of the Igniter-Injector (Figure 8-1) and inspect Gas Injector to ensure it is not clogged or damaged.
-Hard Light-Off Defective Staged Ignition Solenoid (Figure 8-1) Close the 2" Manual Shutoff Valve.
+Disconnect the Staged Ignition Assembly solenoid from the Gas injector Tube of the Igniter-Injector (Figure 8-1) and inspect Gas Injector to ensure it is not clogged or damaged.
+Hard Light-Off 2.
+Defective Staged Ignition Solenoid (Figure 8-1).
+2. Close the 2" Manual Shutoff Valve.
 Attempt to start the unit and listen for a "clicking" sound that the Staged Ignition Solenoid makes during Ignition Trial.
 If "clicking" sound is not heard after 2 or 3 attempts, replace the Staged Ignition Solenoid.
-Gas pressure going into unit is fluctuating.
+Fluctuating Gas Pressure Gas pressure going into unit is fluctuating.
 Stabilize gas pressure going into unit.
 If necessary, troubleshoot Building Supply Regulator.
-Fluctuating Gas Pressure 2.
-Damping Orifice not installed.
-2. Check to ensure that the Damping Orifice is installed in the SSOV Actuator shown in Figure 8-2.
-(For IRI (DBB) Gas Trains, the Damping Orifice is installed in the downstream SSOV Actuator).
 Air/Fuel Valve "hunting" at the 80% Valve Position IGST and Power Supply Boards in Control Box are outdated.
 Check to ensure that the IGST and Power Supply Boards are Rev. E or higher.